imzqqq/chat/website/spec/content/application-service-api.md

 type: docs
 ---

-The Chat client-server API and server-server APIs provide the means to implement a consistent self-contained federated messaging fabric.
+The Matrix client-server API and server-server APIs provide the means to implement a consistent self-contained federated messaging fabric.
-However, they provide limited means of implementing custom server-side behaviour in Chat (e.g. gateways, filters, extensible hooks etc).
+However, they provide limited means of implementing custom server-side behaviour in Matrix (e.g. gateways, filters, extensible hooks etc).
 The Application Service API (AS API) defines a standard API to allow such extensible functionality to be implemented irrespective of the underlying homeserver implementation.